edgelesssys/constellation/docs/versioned_docs/version-2.7/overview/clouds.md

 ## Google Cloud Platform (GCP)

-The [CVMs available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV but don't have SNP features enabled.
-This impacts attestation capabilities.
-Currently, GCP doesn't offer CVM-based attestation at all.
-Instead, GCP provides attestation statements based on its regular [vTPM](https://cloud.google.com/blog/products/identity-security/virtual-trusted-platform-module-for-shielded-vms-security-in-plaintext), which is managed by the hypervisor.
-On GCP, the hypervisor is thus currently part of Constellation's TCB.
+The [CVMs Generally Available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV but don't have SNP features enabled.
+CVMs with SEV-SNP enabled are currently in [private preview](https://cloud.google.com/blog/products/identity-security/rsa-snp-vm-more-confidential).
+Regarding (3), with their SEV-SNP offering Google provides direct access to remote-attestation statements.
+However, regarding (4), the CVMs still include closed-source firmware.

+Intel and Google have [collaborated](https://cloud.google.com/blog/products/identity-security/rsa-google-intel-confidential-computing-more-secure) to enhance the security of TDX, and have recently [revealed](https://venturebeat.com/security/intel-launches-confidential-computing-solution-for-virtual-machines/) their plans to make TDX compatible with Google Cloud.

 ## Amazon Web Services (AWS)
+Amazon EC2 [supports AMD SEV-SNP](https://aws.amazon.com/de/about-aws/whats-new/2023/04/amazon-ec2-amd-sev-snp/).
+Regarding (3), AWS provides direct access to remote-attestation statements.

-AWS currently doesn't offer CVMs.
-AWS proprietary Nitro Enclaves offer some related features but [are explicitly not designed to keep AWS itself out](https://aws.amazon.com/blogs/security/confidential-computing-an-aws-perspective/).
-Besides, they aren't suitable for running entire Kubernetes nodes inside them.
-Therefore, Constellation uses regular EC2 instances on AWS [Nitro](https://aws.amazon.com/ec2/nitro/) without runtime encryption.
-Attestation is based on the [NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html), which is a vTPM managed by the Nitro hypervisor.
+However, attestation is partially based on the [NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by the Nitro hypervisor.
 Hence, the hypervisor is currently part of Constellation's TCB.

+\* Regarding (4), the CVMs include initial firmware inside the CVM based on [OVMF](https://github.com/tianocore/tianocore.github.io/wiki/OVMF).
+Once this firmware will be reproducible and therefore verifiable, (4) switches from *No* to *Yes*.

 ## OpenStack